 Project Read tutors and students fill out a basic application form including contact information and a schedule of availability.
 Tutors and students are matched based on what times they are available.

 Students and tutors are welcome to meet in public places (upon approval from Project Read staff).
-Students and tutors are currently meeting in the Provo, Orem, and American Fork libraries, BYU, Deseret Industries, and other public places.
+Students and tutors are currently meeting in public libraries in Salt Lake County, the Provo, Orem, and American Fork libraries, BYU, Deseret Industries, and other public places.

 Project Read has thousands of books in its library, which can be checked out by Project Read tutors and students.
 Project Read also has a computer resource center to be used by Project Read tutors and students.